sedos-project/organization/docs/visitor/model/gui.md

       - suitable for displaying temporal progressions
 - sankey:
       - "flow-diagram"
-      - especially helpful for representing input and output flows of processes, categories etc.
+      - especially helpful for representing input and output flows of processes, categories etc. and for the representation of energy balances

 Thus while bar and line charts are well suited for comparing discrete/continuous data, sankey Diagrams can be used to visualize more complex flows and relationships.